ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

     nongenericFunc(value)
 ```

 You can add type constraints to generic-case.
-You can use patterns that never match the constraints, but it causes warning.
+You can use patterns that don't satisfy the constraints, but it causes warning.

 ```Swift
 //OK